ned14/outcome/doc/md/04-tutorialC.md

 \section outcome_usage Example of usage of Outcome's expected<T, E> refinements

-The final code example is a reasonably long one which places, side by side, an implementation written using `expected<T, E>` beside one using `result<T>`.
+The final set of code examples are reasonably long ones which place, side by side, an implementation written using `expected<T, E>` beside one using `result<T>` so you can both see usage of Outcome in real world code, and also the differences enabled by the refinements.

-The program is a find regex in files utility written using C++ 14 and the Filesystem TS.
+The first program is a find regex in files utility written using C++ 14 and the Filesystem TS:

 <table>
 <tr>